 |Pricing Plans||From $0 to $26 / month||From $0 to $49 / month|

 A comparison between website builder platforms will often include Squarespace.
-It has lots of visibility, and comes with a wide-range of features and functionality:
+Compared to Weebly, it has lots of visibility, and comes with a wide-range of features and functionality:

 |Marketing and SEO||Yes||Yes|